Rajib0191/React-Design-Pattern/README.md

+# Solid Principal

+The SOLID principles are a set of five design principles that help developers write scalable, maintainable, and robust software.

+1. Single Responsibility Principle (SRP).
+2. Open/Closed Principle (OCP).
+3. Liskov Substitution Principle (LSP).
+4. Interface Segregation Principle (ISP).
+5. Dependency Inversion Principle (DIP)

+# Single Responsibility Principle (SRP).

+=> A class (or component) should have only one reason to change.

 # Layout Pattern in React.

 -> In React, a common way to structure layouts is by using a layout pattern where a parent component (the layout) wraps around different pages or sections of an application.
 This ensures reusability, consistency, and better code organization.

 🏆 Advantages of This Layout Pattern

-✅ Reusability: Common elements (Navbar, Sidebar) stay the same.
+1. ✅ Reusability: Common elements (Navbar, Sidebar) stay the same.
-✅ Better Organization: Separates layout from pages.
+2. ✅ Better Organization: Separates layout from pages.
-✅ Easier Maintenance: Change layout once, affects all pages.
+3. ✅ Easier Maintenance: Change layout once, affects all pages.

 # Container Pattern in React.